kuhnrl30/kuhnrl30.github.io/blog/_posts/2016-09-22-My-First-Package.md

 CRAN is the Comprehensive R Archive Network where R packages are available for everyone to download.
 I've built packages before but was never confident enough to publish them beyond GitHub.
 Well that changed tonight, and after a few weeks of development and documentation I finally submitted the LendingClub package.
 I should hear back in a few days if its accepted.

-You can learn more about the package from my [last post](www.ryankuhn.net/blog/introducing-LendingClub-package) or by visiting the [repo](www.github.com/kuhnrl30/LendingClub).
+You can learn more about the package from my [this post](/blog/introducing-LendingClub-package) or by visiting [GitHub](www.github.com/kuhnrl30/LendingClub).